 Detailed Commercial Real Estate Proforma Example

-In order to understand how to read a proforma like this, let’s discuss each of these line items.
+To understand how to read a proforma like this, let’s discuss each of these line items.

 Potential Rental Income